Over the last years of my parents’ lives I was able to piece together snippets of why I was born with Cerebral Palsy.

 I say snippets because they were reluctant to talk about it.
 Through very sensitive circumstances when my mother found out she was terminally ill, she opened up about how difficult my birth had been.

 It’s usual and common practice for any new mum to give birth through the National Health Service, which is hugely experienced and equipped to deliver babies.
-I know that in my particular case through a multiple birth, my Cerebral Palsy could have been prevented if I had have been delivered through the NHS, through cesarean section.
+I know that in my particular case through a multiple birth, my Cerebral Palsy could have been prevented if I had have been delivered through the NHS, through caesarean section.

 I find it sad that society seems to be complacent about the fact that so many babies grow up with Cerebral Palsy, instead of trying to find ways to reduce the number of babies being born with the condition.
 At the age of 46 when I found out I had Cerebral Palsy, the incidences of babies being born with Cerebral Palsy was still the same from when I was born.